 We are centrally located on the Meharry campus in the Rolfe Student Center Building.
 The upper level offers two spacious group study rooms, a classroom with a seating capacity for 35, and a conference room.
 A break room area is equipped with vending machines and a snack area.

 The lower level offers a computer lab for computer-based learning, an instructional learning room for group instruction, and three independent study rooms.
 An Educational Skills Specialist is on duty to work with students by assessing their academic profiles and developing a learning plan appropriate to each student’s needs.
 The combined staff works together to ensure that a student’s academic learning needs are met.

 The Center for Educational Development and Support (CEDS), Peer Tutor Program, which officially began in August 2007, constitutes an important and effective component of the student services offered by CEDS.
 The Peer Tutor Program has been nationally certified by the College Reading and Learning Association since 2009.

 The main objectives of the Peer Tutor Program are:

 Tutoring sessions are available upon request to all students.
 Students can request individual or group tutoring sessions.
 Group tutoring is five or less students or with your study group.
 Please contact CEDS staff for a tutor request form.
 You will be contacted about your tutor appointment within 48 hours upon completion of the tutor request form.

 School of Dentistry

-Center for Health Policy, Center for the Study of Social Determinants of Health, Center for Educational Development & Support, Data Science Institute, Health Disparities Research Center of Excellence
+Center for Health Policy, Center for the Study of Social Determinants of Health, Center for Educational Development & Support, Center for Advanced Scientific Computing and Innovation, Health Disparities Research Center of Excellence

 School of Medicine